We Need to Be Talking About Generation Z

 It’s no secret that the Millennial generation is drowning in student debt from pursuing higher education degrees.
 Again, we find Generation Z is financially minded and choosing alternative routes or entering the workforce earlier instead of the current track of entering into a university program after high school.
 Universities need to proactively address the return-on-investment (ROI) concerns of this generation to attract potential students to their campuses.

 As an employer, you need to be aware that your current requirements for a position may need to change, as a four-year degree will be less prevalent.
-This isn’t to say these workers will not have the experience, you just may have to find new ways to determine if their skillset will meet the position requirements.
+This isn’t to say these workers will not have the experience, you just may have to find new ways to determine if their skill set will meet the position requirements.

 Forget About the Team Work and Open Concept Office

 While the Millennial workforce brought in a slew of changes, like open collaborative offices and emphasis on teamwork, Generation Z isn’t interested in either.